 "commanding and yet sensitive performance"

 World premiers have become a frequent addition to his repertoire and for Remembrance Day 2014 he sang with Emma Kirkby and Paul Carey-Jones in Karuṇā conducted by the composer Andrew Wilson-Dickson in the new Dora Stoutzker Hall at the Royal Welsh College of Music and Drama.

 "exquisite singing and control in the highest register."

 A sought after voice teacher with a private teaching practice, he previously worked regularly with the Lay Clerks and Choral Scholars at Bristol Cathedral and many students have continued training at music colleges before professional singing careers of their own.

 Ian has a Masters degree in Christian Spirituality and is often involved in mentoring and spiritual direction.
 He was the Coordinating Chaplain at the University of the West of England in the Diocese of Bristol until 2018.
-Following a subsequent period of postgraduate research at the University of Bristol he is now an ordinand in the Church in Wales Diocese of Llandaff studying at the St Padarn's Institute in Cardiff.
+Following a subsequent period of postgraduate research at the University of Bristol, he completed ordination training at the St Padarn's Institute in Cardiff and is now a Curate in the Church in Wales Diocese of Llandaff.